 - Peppermint: a few drops peppermint extract (health food stores).

 - Nut: 1/2 cup coarsely chopped toasted hazelnuts or pecans to the mixture.
 Or place a toasted hazelnut in the center of each truffle.

-- Peanut butter: Replace the oil with 1/2 cup smooth peanut butter.
+- Peanut butter: Add 1/2 cup smooth peanut butter.